sjb8100/Raspberry-Pi/README.md

 3.)
 USB hard drive and ethernet code
 4.)
 A basic muticore task switcher system

+I have made small changes at the moment to bring everything onto the same version of SmartStart bootloader.
+A couple of big changes will be up on weekend.

 # BareMetal Raspberry-Pi (Linux free zone)
 >
 Code background: